-1. Community Infrastructure levy (C.I.L). is usually applied to new build housing and is a sum of money to be applied/added to the cost of the project for services such as road improvements etc. In general, it is a levy paid to the local Planning department to provide or improve the local infrastructure and to pay for the maintenance and operation of this infrastructure.
+This is usually applied to new build housing and is a sum of money to be applied/added to the cost of the project for services such as road improvements etc. In general, it is a levy paid to the local Planning department to provide or improve the local infrastructure.
+To pay for the maintenance and operation of this infrastructure.

-Action: Check with your Local Authority Planning department to confirm if it applies to your project and, if it does, what is the charge.
+Check with your Local Authority Planning department to confirm if it applies to your project.
+If it does, what is the charge.
 Self-build projects may be exempt: once again check with your L.A.P.D.
 It is not usual for this levy to apply to residential extensions or renovations but, as usual check, with your L.A.P.D.

-3. Building Regulation Compliance: some projects will require Building Regulation Approval whilst others such as garages or porches [up to certain sizes and if within permitted development] will require only Building Regulation approval.
-This application will require further and more detailed drawings and may require Engineer’s calculations for any steel beams and supports.
+Some projects will require Building Regulation Approval.
+Whilst others such as garages or porches [up to certain sizes and if within permitted development] will require only Building Regulation approval.
+This application will require further and more detailed drawings.
+It may require Engineer’s calculations for any steel beams and supports.

-6. Time: Whilst the above points may seem complicated and confusing, if you give yourself enough time to work through these points carefully before commencing a project, using further help as indicated, they should become clear and save you unnecessary worries and concerns and possibly money in the future.
+Whilst the above points may seem complicated and confusing.
+Give yourself enough time to work through these points carefully before commencing a project.
+Using further help as indicated, they should become clear and save you unnecessary worries and concerns and possibly money in the future.

 You will need to consider where to set aside a dedicated space for storage of materials and other facilities such as water, power, toilet and parking for the appointed builder.